suntiansheng/semir/README.md

 # EC-semir
-a two app that produced in EC-semir
+two app that produced in EC-semir